Descatres/web-service/README.md

 -   The frontend is not ideal as it is but, since that is not the objective of this assignment, I kept it simple to save time and not need to change the link manually to do different requests.
 -   The 20 coins which are shown on most of the pages are 20 hand selected coins, except for the top and bot page, that show the top 5 and bottom 5 coins by % change in the last 24h from all coins.
 The coins were picked by being the top 20 (market cap) and to not waste time with the API rate limit doing an additional request to get the top 20 coins at least once per session/fixed set date/localstorage expiry date.
+-   I do not have any examples of usage because it literally just needs to be opened, click the links and play with filters/options when available.